 Where the design community meets.

-Product Designer @RoyalIcing, formerly @InfinityList Joined over 9 years ago Patrick has invited brad smith
+Product Designer @RoyalIcing, formerly @InfinityList Joined almost 10 years ago Patrick has invited brad smith

 There’s a few reasons!
 One, I can update my site from my phone.
 I just use the Trello app, and hit a special URL to reload.

 Two, I have complete control over how the content is presented.
 I have found there’s a huge canyon between Markdown and WYSIWYG.
 Trello is a user friendly tool for arranging pieces of content, it’s got the right amount of flexibility and everyone’s familiar with it.

 For designs where I am focused on the content first, I have developed a couple of tools.